NABU

 Climate Change

-In it’s international programme, NABU helps mitigating climate change by restoring and protecting ecosystems including peatlands and tropical forests on a landscape-scale.
-Likewise, helping humans and nature adapt to climate change is an important part of NABU’s activities.
+And lastly, helping humans and nature adapt to climate change is also an important part of NABU’s activities.

 our projects